ariasdiniz/c_project_starter/README.md

 ## Contributing

-If you encounter any issues with the C Project Generator or have suggestions for improvements, please feel free to open an issue or submit a pull request on GitHub.
+If you encounter any issues with the C Project Starter or have suggestions for improvements, please feel free to open an issue or submit a pull request on GitHub.

 ## License